todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 ## VirtualBox Snapshots

-__Warning:__ I have experienced some issues with Ubuntu 16.04.1 and VirtualBox which can make it [kernel panic](https://en.wikipedia.org/wiki/Kernel_panic) on boot causing the boot to fail.
+__Warning:__ I have experienced some issues with the combination of Ubuntu and VirtualBox which can make it [kernel panic](https://en.wikipedia.org/wiki/Kernel_panic) on boot causing the boot to fail.

 I __strongly advise__ you take advantage of VirtualBox Snapshots __now__ (as shown in the screen shot below) in case anything goes wrong in the next section.